supron54321/com.tinyutils.jsinterop/readme.md

 # Known issues

+* Void return type is not implemented for JsCallback
 * JsCallback does not work in Development mode (NativeList bug)
 * Arrays and other containers are not supported yet